nats-io/nats-site/content/blog/new-per-subject-discard-policy.md

 To resume: the newly introduced discard policy `new` for per subject limit now enables the ability to have an 'infinite deduplication window' to avoid duplicated publications that can otherwise happen to some failure scenarios.

 This new functionality is specific to JetStream due to its fundamental design differences compared to other stream processing systems: it is subject based addressing capable and is a proper data store (rather than an append-only log with compaction).
-The functionality is built-in to NATS server itself rather than something that you have to implement and deploy using something additional (e.g. Kafka Streams processes) and requiring an external data store (e.g. Redis).
+The functionality is built-in to NATS server itself rather than something you have to implement and deploy using something additional (e.g. Kafka Streams processes) and requiring an external data store (e.g. Redis).

 Ensuring message deduplication is also not the only use for this new feature: it can effectively be used for any kind of (optimistic) distributed processing concurrency access control (e.g. forms of locks, semaphores, logic gating, etc...), and you can combine it with message TTL to automatically clear the lock after some time.
 Other use cases include:
 - n Workers need to perform an action at most once/twice/thrice per period